Axway/open-banking-docs/content/en/docs/Configuration/onboarding.md

 * Change password
 * Log back in with new password
 * API Catalog page is displayed

-## TPP registration to Developer Portal

-Third-party solution providers can register as organizations using this option, providing them access to full user management capabilities and other advanced features.

-* Click on the Register button at the API Portal homepage
-* Click the "Register your organization" button
-* Fill in form with the "NCA status" set to "Applied" and click Register button
-* Go and check your email...
-* Click the "Confirm request" link in the verification email
-* Following the link will prompt a password reset email and a confirmation message.
-Go and * ck your email again...
-* A new email is sent that provides a temporary password.
-Click on the "here" link
-* Sign-in with username and temporary password
-* Change password
-* Log back in with new password
-* API Catalog page is displayed

 ### Register with a organization/TPP code

 In order to speed things up, registered organizations can provide you with a special access code, enabling you to easily onboard and identify yourself as one of their developers.